Marvelous Morocco

 …or sit on the line…

 Once we decided on the location and made sure we had the necessary documents ready, we were able to start planning.
 The planning also turned out to be a little different than our pre-2020 travels.
-A lot of services and attractions have been permanently closed (including the postal system as we found out), and even those that remain open often require additional amounts of flexibility because everything is very much subject to change these days.
+A lot of services and attractions have been permanently closed (including the national postal system of Ecuador as we found out), and even those that remain open, often require additional amounts of flexibility because everything is very much subject to change these days.
 This was really my first glimpse into just how hard the tourism industry has been hit over the last two years.
 Prices, schedules, options, procedures – a lot has changed, but with any luck, it’ll continue to bounce back and hopefully be stronger than ever.
 I know I’m beyond ready for that.

 The Capital: Quito

 Our first stop and home base for this trip was Ecuador’s capital city, Quito.
 If you weren’t already aware, Quito is one of (if not the) highest capital city in the world at 2,850 m (9,350 ft).
-I love the fact that the elevation meant chilly temperatures (even so close to the equator), but, unfortunately, my head doesn’t particularly like the pressure changes that also occur at elevation.
-The good news is I already knew about my sensitivity to high altitudes, and I was able to take Western medicine (Acetazolamide), drink the local coca tea, and share some traditional Chinese medicine with a fellow traveler all to avoid any unwelcome bouts of altitude sickness.
+I love the fact that the elevation meant chilly temperatures (even so close to the equator), but, unfortunately, my head doesn’t particularly like the pressure changes that generally occur at elevation.
+The good news is I already knew about my sensitivity to high altitudes, and I was able to take Western medicine (Acetazolamide), drink the local coca tea, and share some traditional Chinese medicine with a fellow traveler, all to avoid any unwelcome bouts of altitude sickness.
 I’m not exactly sure which one did the trick, but other than a mild headache, I was totally fine to climb stairs, hike volcanos, and do anything and everything else I wanted to do Ecuador.
 Another success!

 Aside from its elevation, Quito is also unique in that it is wedged between several Andean mountains and volcanoes.
 For this reason, although the city is about 40 km (25 mi) long, it’s only 5 km (3.1 miles) wide.
 It’s also extremely hilly, which made for many beautiful views all across the city as well as some of the most difficult driving conditions I’ve ever experienced.
 Imagine a 45-degree incline on slippery cobblestones in bumper-to-bumper traffic with a manual vehicle.
-I made sure to compliment the driving of every one of our taxi/Uber drivers- so impressive!
+I made sure to compliment the driving of every one of our taxi/Uber drivers – so impressive!
 Another amazing part of staying in Quito was the history.
 Quito has one of the least-altered and best-persevered historic centers in the Americas, and the plazas, churches, and neighborhoods were so much fun to explore.

 The Food/Restaurants